-Kiir attends Mass here every Sunday – when he is in town – so his presence is no big deal to locals.
+Kiir attends Mass here any Sunday he is in town – so his presence is no big deal to locals.
 However Sunday January 9 saw the start of a decisive and historic week-long referendum, with southern Sudanese voting whether to remain part of Sudan, or secede and form their own country

 But the region, which has a significant Catholic population, may have a difficult future as an independent country.
 Nine out of 10 people live on less than $1 a day.
 Most of the land is either scrub or swamp.
 Half the people receive some form of international humanitarian assistance, and most are illiterate.

 Eager to establish historical, Christian credentials, names such as Azania and Cushitia have been suggested as possible names for the country.
 The latter refers to the Biblical land of Cush, which is thought to approximate to this region of Africa.

 Southern Sudan’s vote has attracted a foreign press entourage to an area that does not ordinarily receive much media coverage – despite the history of war, famine, disease.
 South Sudan is also site of a low-key geopolitical contest being played between the United States and China, with the latter a key investor in and buyer of Sudanese oil.

 Earlier Sunday, at the Mass conducted in Bari, one of many local languages, western journalists scurried in and out of the Church, to the consternation of the nuns working as ushers.
 “Please, this is the consecration,” implored one, to which the cameraman and reporter responded, as if not hearing her pleas, “Is the president here?
 When will be be here?”